apideck-libraries/portman/CHANEGLOG.md

 ### OpenApi-to-postman
 Bumped openapi-to-postman to version 2.7.0, which includes ContentCheck test capabilities Added examples for the test suite generation
-Made the "orderOfOperations" property optional
+Added examples for the test suite contentChecks function Made the "orderOfOperations" property optional

 ### CLI options